sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Importance
 * - You must have relevant training for all roles within the TRE organisation, and the ability to deliver this training.
   - This may include, for instance, cyber security training, GDPR training, and higher level training for system operators.
     Specific training should be designed for roles such as Senior Information Risk Owner, Data Asset owner.
     Identification of these specialities should be done through a systematic training needs analysis.
     Specific training may also be required based on the data or data provider such as GCP.
   - Mandatory
 * - You should have a training platform capable of delivering online training in a variety of formats.
   - This should include competency testing and more simple recording of actions such as read and understood.
   - Recommended
-* - You must provided repeat or updated where necessary to account for changes in competency requirements.
+* - You must provide repeat or updated training where necessary to account for changes in competency requirements.
   - Training is not a one-off event.
     Electronic reminders for refresher training should be considered.
     Ideally training should remain relevant and so policies and processes should enable people to demonstrate competency rather than repeat training unnecessarily.